Scroll Top

 Objective: To support the participation of women from Guatemala in the Latin American Food Systems Symposium, held during the VIII Latin American Congress and III Mesoamerican Regional Symposium on Ethnobiology in La Antigua, Guatemala, from May 5–9, 2025.

-- The symposium created a space for dialogue and mutual learning among traditional cooks, researchers, community leaders, and the broader public, where participants explored the connections between traditional food systems, biodiversity, and ecosystem conservation through forums, roundtables, and public discussions.
+• The event created a collaborative space for dialogue and mutual learning among traditional cooks, researchers, and community leaders to explore the links between food systems, biodiversity, and ecosystem conservation.

-- The event highlighted the critical role of local food systems in biocultural identity, food sovereignty, and socioecological transitions.
+• The symposium successfully highlighted the critical role that local food systems play in biocultural identity, food sovereignty, and socioecological transitions.

-- As a result, new collaborations were established, and collective proposals were developed to strengthen the visibility, sustainability, and policy impact of traditional food systems in connection with the conservation of terrestrial, marine, and coastal ecosystems.
+• As a result of the event, new collaborations were established and collective proposals were developed to strengthen the visibility, sustainability, and policy impact of traditional food systems in connection with the conservation of terrestrial, marine, and coastal ecosystems

 Women participating in the symposium during traditional cooking activities.